lwdjohari/nvcore/README.md

 ## Nv DateTime [[Top]](#nvcore)
 Nv DateTime is an abstraction of Howard Hinnant Date library.<br/>
 We are facing the same painstakingly handling datetime in C++ especially in DateTime with Timezone.<br/>
-Nv DateTime is build to supported DateTime with IANA Timezone handling.
+Nv DateTime is build to supported DateTime with IANA Timezone handling and easy datepart handling or easy date-manipulations.

 Timezone DB for this abstraction currently is set to use the host timezone DB.<br/>
 For complete example, please see ```tests/nvm/datetime_test.cc```.